 A strong job market and booming economy make Nashville a popular choice for those relocating or just entering the job market.
-While it's a key player in the music industry, Nashville is likewise important in publishing and healthcare; it's also home to several notable higher education institutions, including Vanderbilt University and Belmont University.
+While it's a key player in the music industry, Nashville has a significance in publishing and healthcare as well.
+It also has great higher education, being home to several notable institutions, including Vanderbilt University and Belmont University.

 Nashville Festivals and Events

 Nashville is home to a number of annual festivals, including Nashville Shakespeare Festival, Bonnaroo Music & Arts Festival and Music City Hot Chicken Festival, which celebrates Nashville's famed hot chicken.
 The CMA Music Festival, a four-day country music extravaganza in June, hosts nearly 200 artists each year.

 It shouldn't be surprising that Nashville practically bursts with notable attractions.
 Many country music lovers make special trips to the city just to see a performance at the Grand Ole Opry or to visit the Country Music Hall of Fame and Museum.
 High culture buffs can choose from a range of musical and artistic venues, including Nashville Opera, Nashville Symphony and Nashville Repertory Theatre.
 If you're looking for music memorabilia, be sure to step into Hatch Show Print Gallery to see iconic concert posters from the past.
 You can purchase your favorite print to take home.

 Searching for fun and free things to do in Nashville?
 These five recommendations will help you feel like a local: